THE CLUB OF ODD VOLUMES

 Real Living Magazine

-My role as business owner required big-picture thinking, translating into operational and marketing efficiencies across manufacturing, design, management and sales.
-From launch until selling the business five years later my key successes were:
+My role as business owner required big-picture thinking as well as operational and marketing efficiencies across manufacturing, design, management and sales.
+Over five years The Club grew year on year by an average of 45%.